Prices of essential kitchen items show rising trend

-ISLAMABAD: Prices of essential kitchen items kept witnessing an increasing trend during this week past as compared with the previous week, a survey carried out by Business Recorder revealed here on Saturday.
+ISLAMABAD: Prices of essential kitchen items have witnessed an increase during the week as compared with previous week, a survey carried out by Business Recorder revealed Saturday.

-The survey observed chicken price, which remained on the lower side for two weeks have witnessed an increase of Rs500 per 40kg from Rs7,000 per 40kg in the wholesale market to Rs7,500 per 40kg,while in retail, it is being sold at Rs200 per kg against Rs190 per kg, while chicken meat price went up from Rs300 per kg to Rs320 per kg.
+Talking to Business Recorder wholesalers, retailers and public at various markets of the twin cities revealed that a significant increase was witnessed in food as well as non-food items.

-Eggs prices also witnessed an increase as it jumped from Rs4,980 per carton to Rs5,200 per carton, and in retail from Rs175 to Rs182 per dozen.
+The survey noted that the prices of tomatoes, garlic, eggs, chicken, sugar, pulses, mustard oil, powdered milk, and some fruits registered an increase during the period under review.
+Wheat flour price went up from Rs1,050 per 15kg bag in wholesales market to Rs1,070 per bag, which in retail is being sold at Rs1,090 per bag against Rs1,070 per bag.
+Sugar price went up from Rs4,300 per 50kg bag to Rs4,350 per bag in the wholesale market, which in retail is being sold at Rs98 per kg.

-Sugar price went down from Rs4,000 per bag to Rs4,300 per 50kg bag, which in retail is being sold at Rs98 per kg against Rs100 per kg.
-Sugar prices are declining due to the start of crushing season as well as government’s intervention in the market of supplying imported commodity at Rs90 per kg through the Utility Stores outlets and temporary/mobile outlets.
-According to traders, sugar prices are likely to remain on the lower side till March 2022 due to sufficient stocks but after that big dealers can exploit the situation in accordance with the international market trends.
+Sugar prices were declining due to the start of crushing season as well as the government’s intervention in the market of supplying imported commodity at Rs90 per kg through the Utility Stores outlets and temporary/mobile outlets.
+The survey noted that tomato price went up from Rs320 per 5kg to Rs350 per 5kg, which in retail are being sold at Rs80-85 per kg against Rs75 per kg during the period under review.
+Eggs prices also witnessed an increase as it jumped from Rs5,200 per carton to Rs5,300 per carton, which in retail are being sold at Rs185 per dozen against Rs182 per dozen.
+Pulses prices remained stable during the week under review as masoor is available at Rs220 per kg, maash at Rs300 per kg, best quality lentil at Rs210 per kg, bean lentil at Rs290 per kg, best quality whole gram at Rs200 per kg, and moong price is stable at Rs165.

-Pulses prices witnessed an increase as fine quality mash price in retail jumped from Rs290 per kg to Rs300 per kg, best quality lentil from Rs195 per kg to Rs210 per kg, best quality bean lentil price is stable at Rs290 per kg, masoor price jumped from Rs200 per kg to Rs220 per kg, best quality whole gram is stable at Rs200 per kg, and moong price jumped from Rs140 per kg to Rs165 per kg.
-Fresh milk as well as packed milk prices remained stable during the week.
-Packed milk suppliers such as Milk Pak and Olpers have intimated the traders of increasing one litre milk pack price from Rs160 per litre to Rs165 per pack.
-Packed salt powder price jumped from Rs30 per pack to Rs32 per pack of 800 grams.
+Firewood and Liquefied Petroleum Gas (LPG) price also increased from Rs850 per 40kg and Rs270 per kg to Rs900 per 40 kg and Rs295 per kg respectively.
+Fresh milk prices also witnessed an upward trend during the week.

-Overall vegetables prices witnessed a mixed trend as potato price went down from Rs300 per 5kg to Rs220 per 5kg, which in retail is being sold at Rs50 per kg against Rs70 per kg, onion price is stable at Rs150 per 5kg, which in retail is available at Rs40 per kg, and tomato price went down from Rs370 per 5kg to Rs320 per 5kg, which in retail are being sold at Rs70 per kg against Rs85 per kg.
+Some vegetables prices witnessed a decline as potato price went down from Rs230 per 5kg to Rs 220 per kg, which in retail is being sold at Rs45-50 per kg.

-Cucumber price went up from Rs300 per 5kg to Rs325 per 5kg, which in retail is being sold at Rs75 per kg against Rs70 per kg.
-Prices of various quality of garlic went up from Rs700-1,400 per 5kg to Rs750-1,450 per 5kg, which in retail is being sold at Rs190-340 per kg against Rs137-300 per kg.
-Ginger price went further up from Rs1,450 per 5kg to Rs1,500 per 5kg, which in the retail market is being sold at Rs330 per kg against Rs300 per kg.
-Capsicum price went down from Rs550 per 5kg to Rs450 per 5kg, which in retail are being sold at Rs110 per kg against Rs130 per kg, fresh bean price went further down from Rs320 per 5kg to Rs300 per 5kg, which in retail is being sold at Rs70 per kg against Rs75 per kg, peas price remained stable at Rs450 per 5kg, which in retail are being sold at Rs110 per kg.
+Prices of various qualities of garlic went up from Rs700-1,300 per 5kg to Rs750-1400 per 5kg in the wholesale market during the week past as compared to the preceding week, which in the retail market are being sold at Rs180-300 per kg against Rs170-290 per kg.

-A comparison of the prevailing market prices and the prices computed by the Pakistan Bureau of Statistics (PBS) revealed some serious differences as the PBS has mentioned 11.8kg LPG cylinder price at Rs2,345.17 per domestic cylinder of 11.8kg but in retail, it is being sold at Rs2,550 per cylinder.
-The PBS mentioned sugar price at Rs90.21 per kg, while in the market on an average, sugar is available at Rs90 per kg.
-The PBS mentioned Dalda ghee/cooking oil price at Rs2,056.90 per 5kg tin, while in the market it is being sold at Rs2,060 per 5kg tin.
-The PBS mentioned wheat flour price of Rs1,175 per 20kg bag but in the market it is available at Rs1,400 per 20kg bag.
-Fresh milk price at Rs114.30 per kg, while in the market it is being sold at Rs140 per kg, cooked daal plate at an average hotel is available at Rs140 against the PBS mentioned price of Rs83.04.
-Mutton in rural areas of Rawalpindi/Islamabad is available at Rs1,350 per kg, while the PBS has mentioned it at Rs1,146.51 per kg, while in urban areas of the twin cities, mutton is being sold at Rs1,400 per kg.
-The PBS has mentioned beef with bones price at Rs571.70, while it is being sold in the range of Rs650-700 per kg, while boneless beef is available at Rs800 per kg.
+Beef with bones price increased from Rs670 per kg to Rs680 per kg, boneless beef from Rs760 per kg to Rs770, and mutton from Rs1,360 per kg to 1,350-1,400 per kg during the week past compared to the preceding week.

-Prices of all the fruits went up during this week as best quality apple prices jumped from Rs300 per kg to Rs320 per kg, Kala Kilo apple price jumped from Rs160 to Rs175 per kg, golden apple price jumped from Rs120 per kg to Rs150 per kg, white apple price went down from Rs125 per kg to Rs120 per kg, guava from Rs100 per kg to Rs110 per kg, best quality banana from Rs120 per dozen to Rs140 per dozen, and normal quality banana from Rs75 per dozen to Rs90 per dozen.
+A comparison between the market prices of essential commodities and prices computed by the Pakistan Bureau of Statistics (PBS) revealed serious differences as sugar costs Rs98 per kg in the retail market, while the PBS has mentioned sugar price at Rs91.53 per kg.
+The PBS mentioned LPG price at Rs2,345.17 per 11.8 kg cylinder, which in market costs Rs2,650.
+The PBS mentioned Dalda ghee cooking oil price at Rs2,056.90 per 5 litre bottle, which in the market is available at Rs2,060.
+The PBS mentioned wheat flour price at Rs1,175 per 20kg bag, while in the market it costs Rs1,425 per 20kg.
+The PBS mentioned fresh milk price at Rs114.31 per litre, which in the market is being sold at Rs140 per litre and cooked daal plate on an average hotel is available at Rs140, while the PBS has mentioned its price at Rs83.08.

 Various qualities of oranges are available in the range of Rs80-150 per dozen against Rs75-120 per dozen, best quality pomegranate price jumped from Rs270 per kg to Rs380 per kg and normal quality is available in the range of Rs150-200 per kg.